I don't usually write about cards from the Junk Era. All Vintage Cards is, of course, dedicated to 'vintage' cards.

 Investment Potential: 6 out of 10

-I was sort of shocked to learn that PSA has only graded ~15,000 Bonds 1987 Topps cards whereas Donruss and Fleer cards from the same year have been both graded nearly 25,000 times.
-I think it just owns to the fact that collectors know the Topps set was massively produced, likely more than Donruss or Fleer....and that it wouldn't be worth getting graded.
+I was shocked to learn that PSA has only graded ~15,000 Barry Bonds 1987 Topps cards whereas Donruss and Fleer cards from the same year have been both graded nearly 25,000 times.
+I think its because collectors know the Topps set was massively produced, likely more than Donruss or Fleer….and that it wouldn’t be worth getting graded.

 1987 Topps Barry Bonds Rookie Card PSA Population Report